itspavit/GameLibrary/Game Logic Team/documentation/checkers/useCases.md

 Exceptions: invalid move
 Priority: Very High
 When Available: Iteration 1
-Frequency of Use: Very Often
-Channel to Actor: The Network Code/Internet
+Frequency of Use: Incredibly often, a lot of times per game Channel to Actor: The Network Code/Internet
 Secondary Actors: Player
 Open Issues: